Leatherhead: Television and film

 Leatherhead has been mentioned in a number of films and television programmes.
 The film I Want Candy, released in March 2007, is partly set in the town.
 Brooklands College, Weybridge was used as the filming location for the fictional "Leatherhead University".

 Monty Python's Flying Circus refers to Leatherhead in the "Red Indian in Theatre" sketch.
 Eric Idle, in Native American costume says, "When moon high over prairie, when wolf howl over mountain, when mighty wind roar through Yellow Valley, we go Leatherhead Rep - block booking, upper circle - whole tribe get it on three and six each."
-The television sketch show, That Mitchell and Webb Look, took a jab at Leatherhead in series two, episode four.
+The television sketch show That Mitchell and Webb Look took a jab at Leatherhead in series two, episode four.
 In one sketch, a librarian comments to a customer that she is "possibly one of the stupidest people I've ever met.
 And I lived in Leatherhead for six miserable years."
 The house that was used as the filming location for Arthur Dent's residence for the TV series The Hitchhiker's Guide to the Galaxy, is in Leatherhead.

 Sport

 Leisure Centre

 The Leisure Centre was opened in 1975 by the Leatherhead Urban District Council and was extended in the 1980s with the addition of the Mole Barn.
 Plans to build a new centre on the site were drawn up by Mole Valley District Council prior to 2006, but instead the facility was given a 20-month, £12.6m refit and a further extension, which was opened by the Duke of Kent in March 2011.
 The upgraded centre includes a redesigned reception and entrance area, a new gym, aerobics studio, sauna and play areas.
+In July 2023, a report to the cabinet committee of Mole Valley District Council stated that 750,000 visits were made each year to Leatherhead Leisure Centre.